Can I Pass My DOT Physical With Sleep Apnea?

 • Request an alternate testing site if needed based on the severity of your condition.

-• Be aware that you may need additional tests or evaluations depending upon the outcome of your physical exam.
+• Be aware that you may need additional tests or evaluations depending on the outcome of your physical exam.